 The SETUP ASSISTANT describes the TASKs in the actual door sequencer in accordance with the data you enter.
 The Assistant guides you through the settings: everything you need to do is described on the screen.
-These printed instructions simply provide additional information which cannot be displayed on the PowerBox screen due to size limitations.
+These printed instructions simply provide additional information which cannot be displayed on the PowerBox screen due to size limitations display:

 The recommended programming procedure is as follows: first enter the basic settings using the SETUP ASSISTANT.
-At this point the system setup will be complete for 95% of all models.
-If you wish to add more wheel doors or adjust the sequence to cater for other details, this can be carried out in the
+At this point the system setup will be complete for 90% of all models.
+If you wish to add more wheel doors or adjust the sequence to cater for other details, this can be carried out in the EXPERT MENUE.

-EXPERT MENUE

-Select the SETUP ASSISTANT in the menu; this takes you to the following screen display:
+Select the SETUP ASSISTANT in the menu; this takes you to the following screen

 Operate the appropriate transmitter switch, and the PowerBox automatically detects it as the switch which you have assigned to the retract system.

-The on-screen arrows should now be located in front of UP/DOWN.
+The onscreen arrows should now be located in front of UP/DOWN.
 If you find that your retract switch works in the wrong "sense" (direction), correct it by reversing that output at the transmitter.

-Press the SET button again to leave this function, and move the cursor to OK.
+Press the SET button again to proceed.